-How to watch the Senate impeachment trial: viewer’s guide
+How to watch the Senate impeachment trial: Viewer’s guide

 Under the Constitution, it takes two-thirds of the Senate — 67 votes — to convict Trump.
 That almost certainly won’t happen because none of the 53 GOP senators have yet said they think he’s guilty.
 If found guilty, Trump would be removed from office.
 The House impeachment resolution also states that he would be barred from serving in any federal public office again.

 The impeachment managers’ trial brief outlining their arguments is due by 5 p.m. on Saturday.
-Here is House Democrats’ web page containing documents related to the impeachment trial.
+Here is House Democrats’ webpage containing documents related to the impeachment trial: https://judiciary.house.gov/the-impeachment-of-donald-john-trump/.

 The president’s lawyers have until noon on Monday to file their brief.